Loading...

 What topics are covered in VCE Economics Units 3 & 4?

-The four Areas of Study are: international economics (Unit 3 AoS1), Australia and the global economy (Unit 3 AoS2), aggregate demand and supply (Unit 4 AoS1), and economic management through fiscal and monetary policy (Unit 4 AoS2).
+The five Areas of Study are: an introduction to microeconomics (Unit 3 AoS1), domestic macroeconomic goals (Unit 3 AoS2), Australia and the international economy (Unit 3 AoS3), aggregate demand policies (Unit 4 AoS1), and aggregate supply policies (Unit 4 AoS2).
 All content follows the current VCAA study design.

 How do I learn the AD/AS model effectively?